blackmann/blackmann.github.io/src/content/blog/benevolence.md

 Why is it hard for people to understand?

 When you're kind without asking anything in return, you're either naive or you have a _hidden_ string attached.
-It's crazy to that people will even label you as plainly evil when your intentions do not require a payback from them — yet you keep succeeding.
+It's crazy to the extent that people will even label you as plainly evil when your intentions do not require a payback from them — yet you keep succeeding.

 Maybe, it's a reflection of human nature — a corrupted one.
 It's the voice of selfishness, revenge and jealousy.